-The Company may provide loans to certain employees (other than directors or executive officers) for the purpose of partially funding the purchase of shares of the Company and increasing share ownership by the employees.
+The Company may from time to time provide forgivable loans to certain employees (other than directors or executive officers) for the purpose of partially funding the purchase of shares of the Company and increasing share ownership by the employees.
 The Company has provided such loans to executive officers in the past but has now adopted a policy not to make any further such loans to directors or executive officers.